Introduction

 4. Convenience: Think about convenience.
 If you prefer a hands-off approach, outsourcing label printing or using retail locations may be suitable.

 5. Label Durability: Assess label durability.
-If your packages face challenging conditions, like exposure to moisture or extreme temperatures, thermal labels are a better choice.
+Thermal labels are a better choice if your packages face challenging conditions, like exposure to moisture or extreme temperatures.

 Conclusion